Skip to main content

 Our strategy

-Our 2022-2027 Strategic Plan focuses on enhancing the relevance of financial and non-financial information reported to meet the evolving information needs of Canadian stakeholders.
+Our 2022-2027 Strategic Plan focuses on enhancing the relevance of financial and non-financial information reported to meet the evolving information needs of Canadian interested and affected parties.
 Our core strategies will best support achieving this mandate.

 How we will achieve our strategy